 5: Meditation for kids – calmness, mindfulness, sleep

-The reason why I consider this one of the best meditation apps for kids is because it is so easy to use.
-It’s very intuitive so kids can start using it easily.
+I consider this one of the best meditation apps for kids because it is so easy to use.
+It has a very intuitive interface so kids can start using it easily.
 There’s also lovely meditation music and soothing sounds to help kids to feel Zen.